- RuneScape Wiki

 You need a Herblore level of 50 to wear irit gloves, 60 to wear avantoe gloves, 70 for kwuarm gloves and 80 for cadantine gloves.

 |Once you have reached a certain point in the One Small Favour quest, you will learn to make Guthix rest.
 Of course, this is still useful after you have completed the quest.
 To make the potion, you will need an unfinished harralander potion and a clean marrentill.
 Successfully making Guthix rest will earn you a total of 59.5 Herblore experience.

 When drunk, the potion can cure poison, reduce poison damage by 10 life points per dose, heal 200 life points, temporarily boost your maximum life points by 200 and restore 5% of your run energy.

-Sanfew Serum combines the effects of super restore, cure poison and cure disease potions all in one, as well as proving to be an effective weapon against the nail beasts themselves.
-Note that the effects are not as potent as the individual potions themselves.
+Sanfew serum combines the effects of super restore, cure poison and cure disease potions all in one, as well as proving to be an effective weapon against the nail beasts themselves.
+Note that the effects are not as potent as those of the individual potions drunk separately.